 - Wait 10 days until you can get the gun

 Possession of an illegal weapon and unlawful possession of a weapon are crimes that may qualify as felony or serious misdemeanor offenses, with a state prison or county jail sentence involved.
-Unfortunately, the people accused of these crimes are often unknowingly in possession of an illegal weapon or legally purchased a weapon in another state or country that they did not register in CA.
+Unfortunately, the people accused of these crimes often do not know they are in possession of an illegal weapon or legally purchased a weapon in another state or country that they did not register in CA.

-Under the Second Amendment of the United States Constitution, American citizens' right to bear arms is laid out in clear view, to be protected.
-However, the rise in gun crimes has led specific state and federal legislature to be created that governs what types of weapons are permitted.
+Under the Second Amendment of the United States Constitution, American citizen have a right to bear arms.
+However, the rise in gun crimes has led state and federal legislators to govern what types of weapons are permitted.

 In California, it is illegal to possess:

 - Machine gun

 The State of California has specific regulations regarding how firearms can be possessed and/or transported in a motor vehicle.
 Depending on the type of firearm and license, people can be found guilty of violating concealed weapons and firearm possession laws if specific guidelines are not adhered to.
 Rules regarding possession of a firearm inside of a motor vehicle include:

 - Handguns/Concealable Firearms- Under California Penal Code Section 25610, citizens who are legally allowed to be in possession of a firearm may have a handgun in the vehicle only if it is unloaded and locked in the vehicle’s trunk or in a vessel, such as a locker or box.
 When being transporting from a motor vehicle, the gun must be carried directly to or from the vehicle to the location it is being lawfully transported to and must be carried within a locked container.
 If an individual has a California Concealed Carry Weapons License (CCWL), he or she may keep the handgun outside of a locked container.
 California does not recognize any CCWL from outside states.